rdkcentral/firebolt-certification-suite/cypress/TestCases/FireboltCertification/UserGrants.md

 1. **Before Operation**
    Before operations are a set of operations performed before a test case is executed.
 For more details, refer to the [Before Operation](https://github.com/rdkcentral/firebolt-certification-suite/blob/dev/README.md#before-operation)

-2. **Framework registers**
+2. **Framework registers '(.+)' test provider**
    This glue informs the platform to use a test provider for simulating user inputs.
-It registers providers like 'pinChallenge' or 'Ackchallenge'.
-The `setTestProvider` function, which should be implemented in the configModule, sends the necessary messages to the platform to enable the simulation.

-      **Example:**
-     - `Framework registers 'pinChallenge' test provider`
+For more details refer [here](https://github.com/rdkcentral/firebolt-certification-suite/blob/main/cypress/support/step_definitions/providerCalls.md#framework-registers--test-provider).

-3. **User sets response**
+3. **User set response for '(.+)'**
    Making a call to set the value in 1st party app or 3rd party app.
 For more details, refer to the [User set response.](https://github.com/rdkcentral/firebolt-certification-suite/blob/dev/cypress/support/step_definitions/providerCalls.md#user-set-response-for-)

-     **Examples:**
-     - `User sets response for 'pinChallenge correct pin'`
-     - `User sets response for 'acknowledge granted'`

   - **Acknowledgement:**
      The Acknowledgement allows a user to acknowledge a user grant by clicking a button.
 The challenge should appear for the user to acknowledge the grant, allowing the grant to be either accepted or denied based on user action.